2023 Preservation Award Application

 The Los Angeles Conservancy is now accepting applications for our 2023 Preservation Awards, honoring outstanding achievements in historic preservation.

 Preservation Awards Application FAQs »

-Preservation Award recipients will receive exclusive access to a digital winner seal that can be used on websites and other online media (email signatures, e-newsletters, social media), print media, advertising campaigns, videos, blogs, and a variety of other ways.
+Winning projects are selected by an independent jury and receive a digital winner seal that can be used on websites and other online media email signatures, e-newsletters, social media), print media, advertising campaigns, videos, blogs, and a variety of other ways.

-Please read below carefully before submitting your application, and contact us if you have any questions.
+Please read below carefully before submitting your application, and contact Erik Van Breene at email@example.com if you have any questions.

 You are responsible for ensuring that all elements of the application are in your shared folder on Dropbox or another file-sharing service.
 We reserve the right to disqualify any application not received by the deadline, regardless of technical or delivery error.
 We will refund any fee payments for applications not received in time.

 The types of projects eligible for a Preservation Award include:

 - Construction projects: restoration, rehabilitation, or adaptive reuse of a residential, commercial, or institutional structure

 - Preservation plans, programs, policies, or studies